woleet/woleet-weblibs/README.md

-These libraries have been tested on all modern web browsers and should work on any browser supporting [Promises](https://developer.mozilla.org/en-US/docs/Web/API/Promise) and [Workers](https://developer.mozilla.org/en-US/docs/Web/API/Worker) (note that if Workers are not supported, it is still possible to hash files whose size do not exceed 50MB).
+These libraries have been tested on all modern web browsers and should work on any browser supporting [Promises](https://developer.mozilla.org/en-US/docs/Web/API/Promise) and [Workers](https://developer.mozilla.org/en-US/docs/Web/API/Worker) (note that if Workers are not supported, it is still possible to hash files whose size do not exceed 100MB).

-Since Internet Explorer 11 does not support promises, you will have to include a third party library such as [bluebird](http://bluebirdjs.com/):
+Since Internet Explorer 11 does not fully support promises, you will have to include a third party library such as [bluebird](http://bluebirdjs.com/):

 ```html